Dicklesworthstone/ultimate_mcp_client/README.md

 -   **Asynchronous Core:** Built entirely on Python's `asyncio` for efficient handling of network I/O (HTTP, WebSockets, SSE), subprocess communication (`stdio`), filesystem operations (`aiofiles`), and concurrent background tasks (monitoring, discovery, port scanning).
 -   **Component-Based Design:** While packaged primarily as a single script for ease of use, it internally separates concerns into distinct classes:
     -   `MCPClient`: The main application class, orchestrating UI loops, command handling, and core logic.
     -   `ServerManager`: Handles server configuration, lifecycle (connecting, disconnecting, restarting), discovery mechanisms, capability aggregation (tools, resources, prompts), and manages server processes/sessions.
 Uses `AsyncExitStack` for reliable resource cleanup.
+Supports all transport types including the modern `streaming-http` protocol via FastMCP integration.
     -   **`RobustStdioSession` (Key Engineering Effort):** A custom implementation of the `mcp.ClientSession` tailored specifically for `stdio` servers.
 It includes logic to:
         -   Filter non-JSON-RPC output from the server's `stdout` to prevent protocol errors.
         -   Handle responses by directly resolving `asyncio.Future` objects associated with request IDs, offering a potentially more performant alternative to queue-based approaches.